 Dixon/Solano RCD Water Quality Coalition Overview

-In early 2002 the District became aware of the Regional Water Quality Control Board’s plan to adopt a Conditional Waiver for Irrigated lands.
+In early 2002, the District became aware of the Regional Water Quality Control Board’s plan to adopt a Conditional Waiver for Irrigated lands.
 Once the Regional Board adopted the Conditional Waiver the Dixon RCD Board surveyed the landowners within the District and determined that a majority of them wanted the District to provide assistance in complying with this new regulation.
-As a result the District established a program to provide assistance.
+As a result, the District established a program to provide assistance.

 The Dixon RCD manages a separate fund for the Dixon/Solano RCD Water Quality Coalition.
-All landowner enrollment fees are deposited in to this fund.
+All landowner enrollment fees are deposited into this fund.
 These fees are used to pay for the monitoring and to pay for a portion of the Sacramento Water Quality Coalitions cost.
 Both the Dixon and Solano RCDs provide service to the local coalition as contractors and are reimbursed for the cost of providing the service.

-Over the last fifteen years, our local monitoring results have had relatively few recurring high priority issues.
+Over the last fifteen years, our local monitoring results have had relatively few recurring high-priority issues.
 For the few issues we have had we have worked with our members to address them through the implementation of Management Plans.
-(Click button below to learn more about management plans.)

 The Districts and our members are currently partnering with USDA Natural Resources Conservation Service through the Environmental Quality Incentives Program (EQIP) to implement Best Management Practices (BMPs).

-Please contact Martha McKeen (707)678-1655 x103 with questions.
+Please contact Martha McKeen at (707) 678-1655 x103 with questions.